Netflix's The Dreamlife Of Georgie Stone Tells The Trans Activist's Story On Her Own Terms

 "I hope everyone can get something out of this story — but I dedicate Dreamlife to the trans community," she wrote.
 "Here’s to a future where we can live our lives truthfully, safely and with agency."

-The Dreamlife of Georgie Stone is available to stream on Netflix now.
+The Dreamlife of Georgie Stone is available to stream on Netflix Australia now.